 ARE BLACK BEANS HEALTHY?

 Black beans are packed with protein, fiber and they’re also rich in calcium and magnesium to promote healthy bones.
-Plus, they help to decrease blood pressure and promote heart health and their selenium content prevent inflammation and might reduce tumor growth rate.
+Plus, they help to decrease blood pressure and promote heart health and their selenium content prevents inflammation and might reduce tumor growth rate.

 If you serve these vegan meatballs with whole wheat pasta, you’ll get more fiber and micronutrients.
-Fiber is an important part of your diet, as it prevents constipation, helps control blood sugar and reduces the appetite.

 HOW DO YOU MAKE VEGAN MEATBALLS STICK TOGETHER?

-Common binders are wheat germ, oats, quinoa, couscous or ground flaxseeds mixed with water.
+Common binders are wheat germ, oats, quinoa, couscous, or ground flaxseeds mixed with water.

 However, I simply use bread crumbs.

 That might sound a bit unusual, but breadcrumbs are a pretty common “binder” in Italian recipes.
-Breadcrumbs are a cheap cupboard essential and work well in this kind of recipes, they absorb the moisture and add texture.
+Breadcrumbs are a cheap cupboard essential and work well in this kind of recipe, they absorb the moisture and add texture.
 For example, my mum used to make the classic meatballs mixing ground beef and breadcrumbs!